-- 1. Log in to the Fastly web interface and click the \\Configure\\ link. - 2.
+- 1. Log in to the Fastly web interface and click the Configure link. - 2.
 From the service menu, select the appropriate service. - 3.
 From the Purge menu, select Purge URL.
 The Purge URL window appears.

 - 4. From the Domain menu, select the domain (/guides/basic-concepts/domain-names-and-fastly-services) on which your content resides.
-If the domain you select is a wildcard domain (e.g., \.example.com) the Subdomain field will appear. - 5.
+If the domain you select is a wildcard domain (e.g., .example.com) the Subdomain field will appear. - 5.
 If the Subdomain field appears, type the subdomain to purge for the wildcard domain you've selected (e.g., www). - 6.
 In the Full URL path field, type the path to the content you'll be purging (e.g., /example.jpg).
 The Preview field displays the URL that will be purged. - 7.
+Optionally select the Soft purge (/guides/purging/soft-purges) checkbox to mark your content as outdated instead of deleting it from cache. - 8.
 Click the Purge button.

-Purging with a key
+Purging with keys